databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 1. Yes.
 See: [Best Practices for Data Security](http://databrary.org/access/policies/best-practices.html) & [Rights and Responsibilities](http://databrary.org/access/responsibilities.html)

-16 - The data consumer respects the applicable licences of the data repository regarding the use of the data.
+16 - The data consumer respects the applicable licences of the data repository regarding the use of the data
 =============================================================================================================

 The minimum required Statement of Compliance is: 4.
 Implemented: This guideline has been fully implemented for the needs of our repository.